Characterizing NIP henselian fields: Introduction

 \section{Introduction}

-Since Macintyre showed in the early seventies that infinite $\omega$-stable fields are algebraically closed (\cite{Mac71}), much research has gone into the question whether key model-theoretic tameness properties coming from Shelah's classification theory (like stability, simplicity, NIP) correspond to natural algebraic definitions when applied to fields.
-The most prominent of these is the Stable Fields Conjecture, predicting that any infinite stable field is separably closed.
-In 1980, Cherlin and Shelah generalized Macintyre's result to superstable fields (\cite{CS80}), but despite much effort, no further progress was made.
-Although the Stable Fields Conjecture still seems to be far beyond our reach, its generalization to NIP fields has recently received much attention: \begin{Conj}[Conjecture on NIP fields] Let $K$ be an infinite NIP field.
+Since Macintyre showed in the early seventies that infinite $\omega$-stable fields are algebraically closed (\cite{Mac71}), the question of whether key model-theoretic tameness properties coming from Shelah's classification theory (like stability, simplicity, NIP) correspond to natural algebraic definitions when applied to fields has been studied extensively.
+The most prominent instance is the Stable Fields Conjecture, predicting that any infinite stable field is separably closed.
+In 1980, Cherlin and Shelah generalized Macintyre's result to superstable fields (\cite{CS80}), but despite much effort, no further progress was made for a long time.
+Very recently, the Stable Fields Conjecture was solved in the special case of \emph{large} stable fields by Johnson, Tran, Walsberg, and Ye (\cite{JTWY}), using the newly-introduced \'etale-open topology.
+Nevertheless, the Stable Fields Conjecture in full generality still seems to be far beyond our reach.
+Its generalization to NIP fields has received much attention: \begin{Conj}[Conjecture on NIP fields] Let $K$ be an infinite NIP field.
 Then $K$ is separably closed, real closed or admits a non-trivial henselian valuation. \end{Conj} Conjecture \ref{sh} has many variants but no clear origin, and is usually attributed to Shelah (who stated a closely related conjecture on strongly NIP fields and asked for a similar description of NIP fields in \cite{Sh}).
-It was recently proven in the special cases of dp-minimal fields and for positive characteristic fields of finite dp-rank by Johnson (\cite{Joh1} and \cite{Joh2}).
+The special case of fields of finite dp-rank was recently proven by Johnson in a series of spectacular preprints culminating in \cite{Joh2}.

-Apart from separably closed fields, real closed fields and the $p$-adics plus their finite extensions, the only way we know to date of how to construct NIP fields are by NIP transfer theorems in the spirit of Ax-Kochen/Ershov: under certain algebraic assumptions, if $(K,v)$ is a henselian valued field such that the residue field $Kv$ is NIP, then $(K,v)$ is NIP.
+Apart from separably closed fields, real closed fields, and the $p$-adics plus their finite extensions, the only currently known method to construct NIP fields is by NIP transfer theorems in the spirit of Ax-Kochen/Ershov: under certain algebraic assumptions, if $(K,v)$ is a henselian valued field such that the residue field $Kv$ is NIP, then $(K,v)$ is NIP.
 The first such theorem was shown by Delon: \begin{fact}[Delon, \cite{Del81}] Let $(K,v)$ be a henselian valued field of equicharacteristic $0$.
 Then,

 \end{fact} Here, $\Lring = \{0,1,+,\cdot\}$ denotes the language of rings and $\Lval$ is a three-sorted language with sorts for the field, the residue field and the value group (see the beginning of section \ref{basic} for a precise definition of $\Lval$).